Qiskit/qiskit-ibm-runtime/docs/migrate/migrate-estimator.rst

 2.b.
 [New] Using the ``Estimator`` Runtime primitive
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can see how ``Estimator`` simplifies the user-side syntax, which makes it a more
+You can see how the ``Estimator`` simplifies the user-side syntax, which makes it a more
 convenient tool for algorithm design.

 .. note::